intel/stacks-usecase/pix2pix/README.md

 # PIX 2 PIX

 Artists are faced with the challenge of effectively synthesizing photos from label maps, reconstructing objects from edge maps or colorizing images, among other tasks.
-Pix2pix is a fun, popular cGAN deep learning model that, given an abstract input, can create realistic outputs for use in art, mapping, or colorization.
-The pix2pix architecture is complex, but utilizing it is easy and an excellent showcase of the abilities of the Deep Learning Reference Stack.
+Pix2pix is a fun, popular cGAN deep learning model that, given an abstract input, can create artistic outputs.

 ![app_frontend](./pix2pix_website/pix2pix.png)

 The code has been developed in such a way that, any new dataset can be easily added and the cGAN trained with it.
 We are also opensourcing a web front-end, components to deploy pix2pix inference as a function as service with openfaas as well.
+The pix2pix architecture is complex, but utilizing it is easy and an excellent showcase of the abilities of the Deep Learning Reference Stack.

 ### Instructions